 The Presso is made from durable metal and has a 10-year warranty.
 It requires no electricity and is straightforward to use: Just push down to build pressure.
 It also has four rubber legs in its base, meant to keep it firmly in place as you use it.

 The resulting cup of espresso cannot compete with what you could brew with a more high-end machine.
 But, that doesn’t mean it’s a bad espresso maker.
 As long as you have the right beans and get the process down to a ‘T’ you can still get delicious shots of espresso on the Presso.

 Weighing less than 4 pounds, the ROK Presso is relatively light.
 It also comes with a tin for storage.
 This makes it a useful option for espresso-loving travellers.

 Read our ROK Espresso Maker review.

-The La Pavoni Romantica is another classic design from La Pavoni.
+The La Pavoni Lusso is another classic design from La Pavoni.
 It is the Professional’s warmer-coloured sibling, with largely similar features.

 The Europiccola is the little cousin of the Professional and the Romantica.

 Weighing 14 pounds and with a capacity for making 8 cups of espresso at a time, it is well suited for home use.
 This machine is built from durable materials, with a triple-plated chrome base, stainless steel heating elements and brass boilers.
 It also features a water level gauge and a safety valve.
 It has an in-built traditional steam wand, which is one of its best features.
 This makes it easy to prepare excellent milk-based coffee using the Europiccola.